 Exercise 2: Multiple Choice

 Instruction: Choose the correct sentence each time with indefinite or demonstrative pronouns.
-Pay close attention to correct usage according to the rules.
+Pay close attention to the correct usage according to the rules.

 1.